 Previously: What Happened To Crow 64?

 There’s a place outside of reality which, if you’re not careful, you can sort of… slip into — or “noclip,” as the terminology goes.
 This place is called the Backrooms.
 It is full of yellow hallways and yellow rooms.
 It is full of damp, musty carpet.
-It is — no, they are; the Backrooms are plural — infinite: They go on forever, as far as anyone knows, and once you land there, you’re unlikely ever to leave.
+It is — no, they are; the Backrooms are plural — infinite.
+What are the Backrooms, exactly?
+Where are they?
+Where did they come from, and how do you get into them (what does it mean to “noclip into the Backrooms,” anyway)?
+Most of that is up for some debate — but whatever they are, they go on forever, as far as anyone knows, and once you land there, you’re unlikely ever to leave.

 Or at least, that’s the way the story goes.
 They’re not real, of course, although they’re often positioned as though they are.
 In reality, the Backrooms began life as a meme, and then became something much bigger — so big that I kept delaying diving into it because the subject was just so intimidatingly vast.
 Now, though, I think it’s time — time for us to look at the Backrooms, which, over the past few years, has become one of the internet’s most beloved pieces of spooky lore.

-When I first started looking into the Backrooms, what I wished for fervently and did not find was an explainer — a piece that walked me through the basics in enough detail to point me in the right direction for further independent exploration of the subject.
-I assume I’m not the only person for whom such an explainer would be (or would have been, as the case may be) useful, so that’s the tack I’m going to take here.
+When I first started looking into the Backrooms, what I wished for fervently and did not find was an explainer — a guide that walked me through the basics in enough detail to point me in the right direction for further independent exploration of the subject.
+I assume I’m not the only person for whom such an explainer or guide to the Backrooms would be (or would have been, as the case may be) useful, so that’s the tack I’m going to take here.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]